 \section{Introduction}

 In directed polymer models the definition of weak disorder is that normalized point-to-line partition functions converge to a strictly positive random variable.
 In strong disorder these normalized partition functions converge to zero.
-Weak disorder takes place only in dimensions 3+1 and higher and under high enough temperature, while lower dimensions are in strong disorder throughout the temperature range.
-(See \cite{carm-hu-02,come-shig-yosh-03,come-shig-yosh-04,come-varg-06,come-yosh-aop-06,denholl-polymer,laco-10} for reviews and some key results.)
+Weak disorder takes place only in dimensions $3+1$ and higher and under high enough temperature, while lower dimensions are in strong disorder throughout the temperature range; see \cite {carm-hu-02,come-shig-yosh-03,come-shig-yosh-04,come-varg-06,come-yosh-aop-06,denholl-polymer,laco-10} for reviews and some key results.

-We work in 1+1 dimensions with the explicitly solvable log-gamma polymer.
+We work in $1+1$ dimensions with the explicitly solvable log-gamma polymer.
 We show that ratios of both point-to-point partition functions and tilted point-to-line partition functions converge almost surely to gamma-distributed limits.
-Out of this basic fact we derive several consequences.

-(i) Limits of ratios of partition functions give us limits of quenched polymer measures, both point-to-point and point-to-line, as the path length tends to infinity.
+Out of this basic fact we derive several consequences. \begin{longlist}[(ii)] \item[(i)] Limits of ratios of partition functions give us limits of quenched polymer measures, both point-to-point and point-to-line, as the path length tends to infinity.
 The limit processes can be regarded as infinitely long polymers.
 Technically they are random walks in correlated random environments (RWRE).
-When we average over the environment, this RWRE has fluctuation exponent $2/3$, in accordance with 1+1 dimensional Kardar-Parisi-Zhang universality.
+When we average over the environment, this RWRE has fluctuation exponent $2/3$, in accordance with $1+1$ dimensional Kardar--Parisi--Zhang universality.
 This polymer RWRE is also a positive temperature counterpart of a competition interface in a percolation model.
 (This terminology comes from the idea that percolation models are zero-temperature polymers.
-Remark \ref{h:rmk2} below explains.)
+Remark \ref{hrmk2} below explains.)
 For the RWRE we identify a family of stationary and ergodic distributions for the environment as seen from the particle.
 The averaged stationary RWRE is a standard random walk.